Xilinx/VMC_Help/HDL/mcode/README.md

 parameters dialog box.
 Then you can open your MATLAB function with the MATLAB editor, set break points, and debug your M-function.
-Just be aware that every time you modify your script, you need to execute a `clear functions` command in the MATLAB console.
+Just be aware that every time you modify your script, you need to execute a clear functions command in the MATLAB console.

 To start debugging your M-function, you need to first check the Enable MATLAB debugging check box on the Advanced tab of the MCode block parameters dialog, then click the OK or Apply button.

-Figure: Enable MATLAB Debugging

 ![](./Images/yvt1647632346760.png)

 Now you can edit the M-file with the MATLAB editor and set break points as needed.

-Figure: Set Break Points

 ![](./Images/slw1555437358574.png)

 During the Simulink simulation, the MATLAB debugger will stop at the break points you set when the break points are reached.

-Figure: Stopping at Break Point

 ![](./Images/xdu1555437348361.png)

 When debugging, you can also examine the values of the variables by typing the variable names in the MATLAB console.

-Figure: Examining Variable

 ![](./Images/vis1538085527539.png)

 There is one special case to consider when the function for an MCode block is executed from the MATLAB debugger.
-A `switch/case` expression inside an MCode block must be type `xfix`, however, executing a `switch/case` expression from the MATLAB console requires that the expression be a `double` or `char`.
-To facilitate execution in the MATLAB console, a call to `double()` must be added.
+A switch/case expression inside an MCode block must be type xfix, however, executing a switch/case expression from the MATLAB console requires that the expression be a double or char.
+To facilitate execution in the MATLAB console, a call to double() must be added.
 For example, consider the following:

 ``` pre